Applications for geographical indications for non-EU products in 2025

 Actions

-Objections to a name being registered as a geographical indication in the EU register (eAmbrosia) or in the international register (Lisbon) can be communicated to the European Commission within 3 and 4 months, respectively, from the date when the application is published in the Official Journal of the European Union.
+Objections to a name being registered as a geographical indication in the EU register (eAmbrosia) or in the international register (Lisbon System) can be communicated to the European Commission within 3 and 4 months, respectively, from the date when the application is published in the Official Journal of the European Union.

 Opposition to geographical indications proposed in the context of trade negotiations must be sent within 2 months to AGRI-G3@ec.europa.eu.